Brooklyn oversize 19th century collection, Brooklyn Public Library, Center for Brooklyn History.

 Photographs and other images, circa 1885-1992

 Our records feature images of the exterior and interior of the building.
 They include photographs which were commissioned by the historical society, as well as other images which have otherwise been acquired over the years.
-A binder entitled, “BHS Renovation Photographs,” containing photographic negatives and contact sheets taken in 1992, is available in the library reading room.
+Many of these are included in the Brooklyn Historical Society institutional records (ARC.288).

 The former Brooklyn Historical Society's image database contains a number of images of the interior and exterior of our building.
 They include the following: